AMC Gremlin: Competition

 The automaker's involvement in drag racing led to coordination in the development of the Gremlin 401XR.
 Grant and Mike Randall owners of Randall Rambler/AMC, built a 1972 Gremlin 401XR Drag Car, that they raced at the ARHA Winter Nationals 1972.
 The Randalls also wrote a high-Performance AMC Engine Tuning guide as well as the "Randall Rambler & Jeep Speed Bible."

 Three factory Pro-Stock 1972 Gremlin drag racers were campaigned around the nation.
-One was driven by Rich LaMont and sponsored by radio station 99 WIBG in Philadelphia, PA.
-This car has been restored with a 401 CID AMC V8 with 4-speed manual transmission and it still runs the quarter-mile at around 8.75 seconds achieving over 150 mph.
+One was driven by Rich LaMont and sponsored by radio station 99 WIBG in Philadelphia, Pennsylvania.
+This car has been restored with a 401 CID AMC V8 with four-speed manual transmission and it runs the quarter-mile at around 8.75 seconds achieving over 150 mph.

 At the 2006 World Power Wheelstanding Championships (not a race, but a "wheelie" contest), Brian Ambrosini's specially modified 1974 Gremlin took second place.
 The car gets all four of its wheels off the ground by its modified 485 CID AMC V8 producing 1300 hp and achieving average quarter-mile e.t. in the low 8s with a trap speed of around 165 mph.

 The body of the Gremlin was widely used by NASCAR paved and dirt modified stock car teams in the northeastern U.S. and elsewhere from the 1970s to the early 1990s.
 It was believed that Gremlin's long roof with its rear kick-up provided aerodynamic advantages over the more commonly used Pinto and Vega bodies.
 Lenny Podbielski was "a major player in late 1970s Speedbowl action".